 There are many funding options specific to a student's college, background and interests.

-Office of Fellowships and Scholar Programs »
+National Fellowships and Scholar Programs »

 Students can apply for national funding programs here and overseas.

 Funding for part-time jobs for students who are eligible for financial aid

 Many students are looking for the experience, and pay is not their priority, so volunteering or independent study for credit may be good options.

 Your department’s business manager or administrative assistant will hire the student through the student hire system directly onto your grant.
 They will need to know:

 - the student's Social Security number